berachain/docs/apps/core/content/learn/governance/index.md

 4. Wait for the voting period and participate in voting.
 As well, ask the

-For a detailed guide on creating a governance proposal programmatically, including code examples and step-by-step instructions, please refer to our [full tutorial](https://github.com/berachain/rewards-vault-tutorial).
+At the time of this writing, the Bera DAO is not using a frontend service like Tally to manage our Governance process on-chain.
+Everything is happening programmatically.
+You can see a detailed guide on creating a governance proposal programmatically, including code examples and step-by-step instructions, please refer to our [full tutorial](https://github.com/berachain/rewards-vault-tutorial).

 > Note: The ability to request BGT delegation from the Berachain team is primarily for testnet purposes.
 On mainnet, acquiring sufficient BGT will be through active participation in the ecosystem.